10 Unique Things to do in Santorini

 As you probably already know, Santorini is an incredible Greek holiday destination full of hidden coves, gorgeous beaches and amazing photo opportunities.
 The only problem is it gets extremely busy.
-To get around this, we’ve put together a list of 10 unique things to do in Santorini, so you can escape the crowds and have an amazing unique experience.
+To get around this, we’ve put together a list of 10 unique things to do in Santorini, so you can escape the crowds and have an amazingly unique experience.

 We already know the very first thing you’re going to do is head straight for the nearest beach, so we won’t talk about those either.
 But there’s a big possibility by day two or three of your holiday sunburn will have you glowing as fiery a red as volcanic lava and will be keeping you off the sands and out of the pool until the after-sun lotion has taken the sting away.